antlr/grammars-v4/java/java9/readme.md

 Please note that this grammar is unoptimized: the runtimes for parses will be significantly slower than the [optimized Java grammar](https://github.com/antlr/grammars-v4/tree/master/java/java).

-NB: The Antlr4cs grammar uses Harwell's Antlr4cs alternative tool and runtime of Antlr4.
-It is an older version of the grammar which supports Unicode input non-natively.
+NB: This grammar uses the [Antlr4 tool and runtime](https://www.antlr.org/download.html) for full Unicode code points and general categories.
-The official Antlr4 tool and runtime support full Unicode code points and general categories.
+Harwell's Antlr4cs alternative tool and runtime for Antlr4 is an older version of Antlr4 that does not support the Unicode feature.
+An older version of the grammar is provided for back support.

 ## Examples
 Several of these examples come from the OpenJDK and